My oh MY how time flies!

 (click on the pics to enlarge them)

-As you can see, the length is pretty much the same (remember, I cut my hair since having locked it) but notice how much less they look like braids now.
+As you can see, the length is pretty much the same (I cut my hair since having locked it) but notice how little they look like braids now.

 Not only that, but notice that my Bradelocz, after a year, are slightly larger/thicker than the initial braids?
 So don’t judge how big or small your locs will be based on the braids being skinny…they do change over time!